mth/yeti/doc/intro.rst

 +++++++++++++++++++

-The previous value tagging examples, like ``Color "green"``, did look quite like an application to a function.
-In fact this tagging is application - any uppercase-starting identifier is a tag constructor and any tag constructor is a function, when used in the expression.
+The previous value tagging examples, like ``Color "green"``, did look quite like an application.
+In fact this tagging is application - any uppercase-starting identifier is a tag constructor and any tag constructor is a function, when used in an expression.
 ::

     > Color